MarkyJoe1990/SRPG-Studio/Plugin/Components/Enemy-Range-Collector/$readme.txt

     It scans the enemy team, then collects, stores and updates their movement and attack ranges in an efficient matter.

+    Additionally, as of update 1.7, this plugin also allows you to mark enemies individually to keep track of their specific attack ranges.

     I don't get it.
 What's the practical use for this?
     ==================================================